ethereum/consensus-specs/sync/optimistic.md

 - `optimistic_roots: Set[Root]`: `hash_tree_root(block)` where
 	`block.body.execution_payload` is known to be `SYNCING`.

+Notably, blocks included in `optimistic_roots` have passed all verifications included in `process_block` (noting the modifications to the `execute_payload`).
+I.e., the blocks are fully verified but awaiting execution of the `ExecutionPayload`.

 A consensus engine MUST be able to retrospectively (i.e., after import) modify the status of `SYNCING` blocks to be either `VALID` or `INVALID` based upon responses from an execution engine.
 I.e., perform the following transitions: